Migrants in ‘Remain in Mexico’ bemoan confusing process

 “Because they are chasing me,” Boris recalled responding as he recounted how men in Mexico tried to restrain and rob him.
 “I was so relieved I had touched U.S. soil.
 I fell to pieces when I learned I was going back.”

 Six days after crossing on Dec.
-4, Alex, 29, said he was in U.S. Customs and Border Protection custody but was not allowed call his family.
+4, Alex, 29, said he was in U.S. Customs and Border Protection custody but was not allowed to call his family.
 His family thought he was dead, he said.
 The Venezuelan refused to sign any papers because they were in English.
 When officials asked him and the other 24 men put in MPP with him if they feared returning to Mexico, all but two said yes.

 Alex said no one explained the process to him.
 He said he had no idea who was asking questions on the other end of the speakerphone when he was placed in a small room.
 It was an asylum officer conducting a credible fear interview — a screening process to determine if they face the possibility of persecution if returned.
 But he said he didn’t understand that until later.